my research focuses on how state institutions (re)produce racial-spatial inequality

 Computational, Spatial, and Qualitative

-With training in computational social science as well as spatial and interview-based methods, my work draws on data sources ranging from the U.S. Census to housing market data, voter files, and in-depth interviews.
+With training in computational social science as well as spatial analysis and interview-based methods, my work draws on data sources ranging from the U.S. Census to housing market data, spatial and administrative data as well as in-depth interviews.